Rookie Rogers goes 7 innings to help Miami beat Orioles 3-0 | Taiwan News | 2021/04/22

+MIAMI (AP) — The Baltimore Orioles were eager to swing, and Trevor Rogers was happy to let them.

-MIAMI (AP) — Rookie Trevor Rogers didn't allow a runner past second base while pitching a career-high seven innings in his 11th major league start, and the Miami Marlins earned a split of their two-game series against Baltimore by winning 3-0 Wednesday.
+Early contact helped Rogers pitch a career-high seven innings without allowing a runner past second base, and the Miami Marlins earned a split of the two-game series by winning 3-0 Wednesday.

-Jesús Aguilar broke a 0-0 tie with a two-out, two-run double in the fifth.
+Rogers needed only seven pitches in the first inning and eight in the sixth.
+He recorded five first-pitch outs.

+“Trying to get strike one early played right into them being aggressive,” the left-hander said.
+“I attacked them with quality pitches and got some early contact.
+All of my pitches were working, and overall it was a good day."

-Rogers (2-1) allowed four hits and one walk while striking out eight, lowering his ERA to 1.64 as he gained his third career win.
-The other two came against two-time Cy Young Award winner Jacob deGrom.
+Rogers (2-1) allowed four hits and one walk while striking out eight, and lowered his ERA to 1.64 as he gained his third career win in his 11th start.
+The other two victories came against two-time Cy Young Award winner Jacob deGrom.

+“He’s a left-hander that throws from a tough angle," Orioles manager Brandon Hyde said.
+"The ball jumps out of his hand.
+He was attacking the strike zone on us, and you saw a lot of early outs.
+He had really good stuff today, and we knew that coming in.”

+Rogers threw 82 pitches to become the first Miami starter to go seven innings.
+He has both of the rotation's victories after posting a 6.11 ERA in seven starts in 2020.

 Yimi García completed the four-hitter by pitching a perfect ninth for his fourth save in as many chances.
 The last nine Orioles went down in order.